FG releases guidelines for reopening of churches, mosques – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Federal Government on Tuesday released the guidelines for religious centres to resume activities in the country.
+The Federal Government, yesterday, released the guidelines for religious centres to resume activities in the country.

-This is even as it said notwithstanding the lifting of ban on religious gatherings, it is safer for people to worship at home.

-Chairman of the Presidential Task Force on COVID-19 and Secretary to the Government of the Federation, Boss Mustapha, had on Monday, Boss Mustapha, secretary to the announced that President Muhammadu Buhari had approved that churches and mosques could reopen based on some guidelines.
+Chairman of the Presidential Task Force on COVID-19 and Secretary to the Government of the Federation, Boss Mustapha, had on Monday, announced that President Muhammadu Buhari had approved that churches and mosques could reopen based on some guidelines.

-According to the National Coordinator of the Presidential Task Force on COVID-19, Sani Aliyu, during Tuesday briefing in Abuja, one of the guidelines are both churches and mosques to have attendance register that will make it easy for contact tracing.
+According to the National Coordinator of the Presidential Task Force on COVID-19, Sani Aliyu, during briefing in Abuja, yesterday, one of the guidelines are both churches and mosques must have attendance register to make it easy for contact tracing.

 “In view of the widespread community transmission of COVID-19, it is important that places of worship operate in a safe manner to ensure the protection of public health, avoid outbreaks and safeguard the health of the vulnerable members of the population.